Dropout Prevention Act: Historical context

 The Project Success initiative focuses on student advancement in a vocational field, while also remediating any deficiencies that the student has in reading, mathematics, or language.

 Moreover, the stress of this act is to reach students at the onsite of any at-risk behavior, specifically lower standardized test scores, as research suggests that the gap between standardized test scores and classroom performance only increases with time.

 Policy changing over time

 There have been major changes in the appropriations for this portion of NCLB.
-As you can see in the list below, major appropriations were made from 2004-2006.
-Then, this portion of the act stopped getting all funding from 2007-2009.
+As you can see in the list below, major appropriations were made from 2004 to 2006.
+Then, this portion of the act stopped getting all funding from 2007 to 2009.
 Finally, the Dropout Prevention Act received $50,000,000 in 2010 to use for school appropriations.